Friday, July 24, 2009

 We did ride past Evansville, IN - it's a BIG city with lots going on around their river front.
 So take a look at the pictures labeled French Islands if you're curious.

 We’ve anchored out for a few nights now, each one offering its own form of entertainment.
-As I mentioned before there are fewer places to tuck in for the night along the
+As I mentioned before there are fewer places to tuck in for the night along the anchor in Salt River just outside of

 Today was the first day on the